Alfred Hitchcock had his remains scattered in the Pacific Ocean.

 Although it has been the blunt of many jokes, in my opinion Forest Lawn

 it is not at all that terribly tasteless.

 manicured lawns and lack of headstones (there is a small ground-level

 marker over each grave) make for a park like setting.
 This type of cemetery design has been widely copied, but no one does it better.

-Forest Lawn remains THE place to be buried in Southern California.
+Forest Lawn remains THE place to be buried in the Los Angeles area.

 Permanent guests include >

 Forest Lawn even caters weddings.
 As an example, Ronald Reagan and Jane Wyman married there.
 That one did not work out well.

 With huge celebrities like Michael Jackson in the ground Forest Lawn aggressively discourages fan visits to the point of actually prohibiting access to some areas.
 No leaving of memorials at gravesites and all that.